 The reefs and beaches around Zakynthos are home to one of the oldest lifeforms on Earth, the Loggerhead Sea Turtle.
 This beautiful creature can be spotted in the Zakynthos Marine Park or coming ashore to lay eggs in the evening on many bays (even popular ones) around Zakynthos and surrounding islands.

-You can join diving and snorkelling tours with many outfitters on the island.
-Most charge around €50 for one dive with equipment and around €30 per person for a full day snorkel trip with equipment hire.
+You can join diving and snorkeling tours with many outfitters on the island.
+Most charge around €50 for one dive with equipment and around €30 per person for a full-day snorkel trip with equipment hire.
 You can usually get discounts for large groups or for multiple trips.

-This was our favourite beach on the island, partly because it was one of the most beautiful stretches of powdery golden sand that we found, but also because it was where we found our favourite beach bar on the entire island, Porto Paradiso.
+This was our favorite beach on the island, partly because it was one of the most beautiful stretches of powdery golden sand that we found, but also because it was where we found a great beach bar, Porto Paradiso.

 This place had delicious food (with a few Greek options), excellent service and cheap beers and cocktails, plus they let us sit on the beach chairs for free when we ordered from the restaurant or bar.

 The view out towards the light blue water of the Ionian Sea is to die for and the water is deep enough to swim just a few meters from shore.
 It’s really hard to beat a beach like this!